 Service, Manual & Warranty

-GoalZero is well known for the high quality solar power stations and accessories.
-They take pride in their work and back it up with industry leading warranty and return policies.
+GoalZero is well known for its high-quality solar power stations and accessories.
+They take pride in their work and back it up with industry-leading warranty and return policies.

-This no hassle return policy if you buy the goal zero 400 on Amazon allows you to easily return the product if you are not satisfied.
+This no-hassle return policy allows you to easily return the product if you are not satisfied.
 This does not apply to open box products as all sales are final on these items.